Top 10 Hard-to-Find Immigration Documents and How to Get Them

 The U.S. Department of State provides a complete list of documents and procedures specific to each country.
-If you are a spouse applying for a marriage-based green card from abroad or need documents issued in another country, such as military records, following this resource will help you avoid issues and delays in the processing of your application.
+If you are a relative applying for a family-based or marriage-based green card from abroad or need documents issued in another country, such as military records, following this resource will help you avoid issues and delays in the processing of your application.

 If a particular country shows that a specific document is “unavailable,” you are not required to submit that document to the National Visa Center (NVC), according to the State Department’s instructions.

 If you can’t locate a certain document or obtain a copy from an official source, you must submit a notarized personal affidavit (written statement) explaining in detail why that particular document is not available.
 Your description must be as specific as possible.
 For instance, if a fire or flood destroyed all documents, including yours, in the facility where they were stored, you would include this detail in your explanation.
 You would also include any documentation supporting this fact, such as a clip of the news story about the event (if available) or an official statement from the government agency that originally held the documents.

-If you’re applying for a marriage-based green card from within the United States, you also must submit one of the following — secondary evidence or notarized personal affidavits from other people — in addition to your notarized personal affidavit.
+If you’re applying for a family-based or marriage-based green card from within the United States, you also must submit one of the following — secondary evidence or notarized personal affidavits from other people — in addition to your notarized personal affidavit.
 Those applying from abroad should check the appropriate country’s guidelines to find out if this requirement applies to them, as well.

 You can choose strong alternative evidence for the best chance of success and to prevent delays in your application caused by official requests for evidence (RFEs).